ronkok/Temml/docs/administration.md

 although Asana does contain its own roundhand glyphs.

 **NotoSans Math** is a sans-serif math font from Google.
 I think it comes bundled with Android.
-Chromium fails to stretch extensible arrows in this font.
+Chromium fails to stretch delimiters and extensible arrows in this font.

 Several other math fonts exist and you can try them out at Frédéric Wang’s [Mathematical OpenType Fonts][].